 As they endured these trials Peter encourages them to cling to their living hope: “Therefore gird up the loins of your mind, be sober, and rest your hope fully upon the grace that is to be brought to you at the revelation of Jesus Christ” (1 Peter 1:13).
 Clinging to their living hope as they looked forward to the 2nd coming of Christ would enable them to persevere though the trials they were enduring.

 Hope is vital for the Christian life.
 The Hebrew writer describes it as the “anchor of the soul” and, as Christians, we have laid hold of it (Hebrews 6:18-19).
 I acknowledge that in this life I will face many trials, heartaches, and challenges.
-However, I praise God that through the resurrection of His Son from the dead He has given me a living hope on which to cling.
+However, I praise God that, through the resurrection of His Son from the dead, He has given me a living hope to which to cling.
 Today, I will rest myself fully upon this living hope!